Red Beans and Rice Recipe (Better Than Popeyes!)

 - After 2-3 hours, taste the beans.
 They should be tender and flavorful.
 If they are at all dry or chalky, keep cooking.

-- Add salt to taste.
+- Add another half teaspoon or so of salt, or to taste.
 Add more Cajun seasoning to taste.

 - Remove the ham bone and bay leaves.
 Chop any meat left on the bone and return the meat to the beans.
 Discard the bone.